morepath/morepath/doc/testing.rst

 see the :doc:`installation` section.

-In order to carry out the test we'll use WebTest_, which you'll need to have installed:
+In order to carry out the test we'll use WebTest_, which you'll need to have installed.
+You'll want to have a test automation tool like pytest_ too.
+The :ref:`cookiecutter template <cookiecutter>` installs both for you, alternatively you can install both with pip:

 .. code-block:: sh

-  $ pip install webtest
+  $ pip install webtest pytest

 Testing a basic app